 RIGHT: Inactivated State.
-Even though the membrane is still depolarized and the gates are in the open position, the channel is not conducting because the inactivating particle is blocking the internal mouth of the
+Even though the membrane is still depolarized and the gates are in the open position, the channel is not conducting because the pore is blocked by the 4 bulky amino acids (in violet) that are moved in position after the IFM motif binds.

-Figure 15.
-Single sodium channel records and average currents (lavg) for pulses to -50, -35, 0, 30 and 60 mV starting and returning to -100 mV.
-Notice that the open probability is very small for pulses to -50 mV although the single channel current is the largest because there is a large driving force.
-The driving force reverses for a pulse to 60 mV because it is more positive than the Na reversal (equilibrium) potential.
-Ocasionally, the channel does not inactivate even to the end of the pulse and a single channel event may be observed at the end of the pulse to 60 mV).
-The sum of these events produce the ionic "tail" observed at the end of the pulse.
-BOTTOM (right): family of Na currents for a series of depolarizations ranging from -50 to +60 mV, starting and ending at -70 mV.

 It is clear from Fig. 15 that the probability of opening increases with depolarization as was the case of the K channel.
 The single channel event is larger at hyperpolarized potentials (compare -50 with 20 mV) because there is a larger driving force.
 At +60 mV the single channel current is outward because that potential is more positive than +40 (the equilibrium potential of Na for this ionic condition).
-Although the single channel event is larger at -50 mV, the average current (top trace) is almost negligible because the events occur rarely at this potential, that is, the $P_0$ is very small at -50 mV.
-On the other hand, at +20 mV the open channel currents, although smaller, are much longer because the $P_0$ is higher.

-Following the same ideas presented for the activation of the K channel, we can express the $P_o$ of the Na channel to be proportional to $m^3$ , where m is the probability that any of the three gating subunits are in the active position.
-To consider the effect of the blocking ball we may define the probability that the ball is in the blocking position as l-h, or out of the docking site as h.
+Although the single channel event is large at -50 mV, the average current (top trace) is almost negligible because the events occur rarely at this potential, that is, the P_0 is very small at 50 mV.
+On the other hand, at +20 mV the open channel currents, although smaller, are much longer because the P_0 is higher.
+Following the same ideas presented for the activation of the K channel, we can express the P_0 of the Na channel to be proportional to m^3 , where m is the probability that any of the three gating subunits are in the active position.
+To consider the effect of the blocking ball we may define the probability that the ball is in the blocking position as 1-h, or out of the docking site as h.
 In that case, the open probability is given by if the activation of the gating subunits and the ball docking were independent events.
+As it is seen in Plate 2 and in the Na simulation, the IFM motif will get in its site after the channel is open and much less frequently it will dock in the site when the channel is closed.
+This means that the inactivation process is coupled to the opening (or activation) of the channel, that is, the two events are not independent.
+(4) The consequence is that the voltage dependence of the inactivation process is practically all derived from the voltage dependence of activation.
+This means that the inactivation IFM motif does not need a voltage sensor of its own.
+We know now that when the sensor of Domain IV goes into the active position then the probability of the inactivating IFM particle to get into position increases drastically such that it is a good approximation to say that the inactivating particle blocks conduction only after Domain IV sensor is active.
+As Domain IV kinetics is slower than Domains I, II and III, the binding site exposed by

-$P_o = m^3 h$
+$$P_o = m^3 h$$